 Knowing the answer to these questions will determine not only the type of machine you need but also the size that will be required.

-In general, the amount of items that you will be making in a typical order will have an impact on the type of machine that you will need.
-If your orders tend to be small…say 50-100 items or less, then you might go with a manual press.
-On the other hand, if you start out with a manual one without taking a typical order size into consideration then you might just be wasting that money and find yourself either lagging in production so having an automatic press would help financially.
-If you want to know if you should automate, here are some questions you should ask yourself:
+In general, the amount of items that you will be printing in a typical order will have an impact on the type of machine that you will need.
+If your orders tend to be small, say 50-100 items or less, then you might go with a manual press.
+On the other hand, if you start out with a manual one without taking a typical order size into consideration then you might just be wasting that money and find yourself lagging in production capacity, so having an automatic press would be financially beneficial.
+If you want to know whether you should automate, here are some questions you should ask yourself:

 - Do you need to prepare yourself for a large order?
 It only takes one customer to completely transform your business and an automatic press can help you with that.
 It is recommended to get something in writing first before you make the initial investment.